 6. Get Groceries

-At Walt Disney World, there are many grocers that can deliver foods directly to your resort hotel.
-Local places like Garden Grocer and WeGoShop will deliver for a relatively low fee.
-You could also use Amazon or Amazon Prime Pantry for your grocery needs and have them delivered to your resort.
 I used Garden Grocer on my last trip.
 I ordered mini boxes of cereal, a bottle of milk, fresh cut melon and a case of bottled water.
 The cost of buying groceries was significantly less than if I’d purchased meals in the Park.

 7. Pack Snacks (or a Full Meal)

-Yes, you can take in your own food to the Disney parks, just use common sense when packing in snacks or meals.
-Certain foods will require they be kept cool, like lunch meat so pack them in a soft sided cooler with a chill pack.
+Yes, you can take in your own food to the Disney parks!
+Just use common sense when packing in snacks or meals.
+Certain foods will require they be kept cool (like lunch meat), so pack them in a soft sided cooler with a chill pack.
 We packed in a full tray of sandwiches from Costco on our last trip; we kept it in a cool bag underneath the stroller and it was good until lunchtime!

 Bag up precut veggies or fruit.
 Pack items that won’t get crushed or broken in your bag (nobody wants that mushy banana, do they?)
 Crunchy granola bars, sturdy crackers, nuts and dried fruit are also good choices that will keep in your bag all day.
 That’s my kid, eating the Costco sandwiches and carrots we toted in!

-Save money on Your Disney Vacation!
+Save Money on Your Disney Vacation!

+Purchase discount Disneyland and Walt Disney World tickets and vacation packages from my affiliate Get Away Today.
 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).